 Cell Danger Response in Autism:

 The Cell Danger Response (CDR) is an ancient metabolic response to threat, according to Dr. Naviaux who published his 2014 landmark paper “Metabolic features of the cell danger response”.
-The cell danger response occurs when cells are damaged by “chemical, physical, or biological threats”.
+The CDR occurs when cells are damaged by “chemical, physical, or biological threats”.
 This panic response focuses above all on conserving resources to protect the cell from harm.

 In the short term, the CDR serves to protect but long term.
 Once the “threat” is nullified, the CDR turns off and the cells take steps to reverse the effects of the CDR resulting in healing.
 Chronic CDR, therefore has the ability to disrupt the function of every cell in the body.
 As a result the microbiome changes, mitochondria produce less ATP and detoxification capacity becomes impaired.
 In short, these are all key features of the medical aspects of autism.

 One key feature of the cell danger response that is particularly impactful in autism is the stiffening of the cell membrane.
 Membrane fluidity is essential for optimal development.
 Biomedical treatment improves many of the harmful aspects of long term cell danger response including supporting the health of the phospholipid bilayer.

 The treatments used to address membrane rigidity consistently result in improvements in language, social and cognitive function while reducing behaviours.
 These include diet, fat soluble vitamins, phospholipids, carnitine, essential fatty acids and methylation supports like methyl B12 injections and methyl folate.

 This is an incredible video that shows normal cell function.
 The cell danger response disrupts normal cell function.